MorganBergen/operating-systems/notes/03-process-components-management.md

 ##  types of processes

+**i/o bound**

-i/o bound spends more time doing i/o than computations, many short cpu bursts
+spends more time doing i/o than computations
+many short cpu bursts

+**cpu bound**

-cpu bound spends more time doing computations, few very long cpu bursts
+spends more time doing computations, few very long cpu bursts
 cpu burst is a period when the cpu is fully engaged with a process's tasks

 ##  ex i/o bound processes

+a text editor that frequently reads from and writes to files is i/o bound.  it spends more time waiting for file i/o operations than it does processing text.

+##  ex cpu bound processes

+a video encoding application or a scientific simulation is cpu bound.  it spends most of its time performing complex calculations, utilizing the cpu heavily, with minimal i/o operations

 ##  importance in scheduling

 understanding whether a process is i/o bound or cpu bound helps the os scheduler to allocate cpu time more effectively.

 for example, scheduling algorithms may prioritize i/o bound processes to keep the system responsive.  since i/o bound processes often spend time waiting for i/o and quickly free up the cpu, this allows cpu bound processes to run during those idle period, making the system more efficient.